i4vamos/steamos/README.rst

     Use your system as you would typically use it.
 The trace tool will record which functions have been called inside the kernel and log these addresses.

     **IMPORTANT:** At absolutely **no** point in time do we have access to **any personal data** inside the kernel - it's only about addresses in the code!

-    After a sufficent time (something between 10 minutes and an hour) save a copy of `/run/undertaker-trace.out` and transfer it back to your build machine into the top level folder.
+    After a sufficient time (something between 10 minutes and an hour) save a copy of `/run/undertaker-trace.out` and transfer it back to your build machine into the top level folder.